frobertpixto/hand-drawn-shapes-dataset/README.md

 ## Later if requested
 - Explain pipeline
 - Add requirements.txt for Notebooks
-- Show model to calculate Vertices for Rectangles and Triangles?
+- Show model to calculate Vertices for Rectangles and Triangles

 ---
 by Francois Robert